MAV AGM

 Are you thinking of being a Director of MAV?

 The Mathematical Association of Victoria (MAV) is an innovative and leading association.
 Through its programs and services, MAV promotes the importance of mathematics to society.
-MAV has over 1400 members from all sectors of education including individuals, schools, universities and other institutions.
-This provides membership benefits to a growing network of over 15,000 mathematics educators.
-MAV reaches up to 23,000 people through its newsletter and has been an active not-for-profit professional Association for more than 100 years.
+MAV has over 1,200 members from all sectors of education including individuals, schools, universities and other institutions.
+This provides membership benefits to a growing network of over 17,000 mathematics educators.
+MAV reaches up to 23,000 people through its newsletter and has been an active not-for-profit professional Association for 120 years.
 To find out more about our services and impact see our annual reports.

 MAV was incorporated as a Public Company with Limited Liability on the 5th of July 1971.
 MAV became a registered Charity on 4th August 2020 and reports to the Australian Charities and Not-for-profits Commission (ACNC).
 Most of MAV’s obligations are to the ACNC.